-19. The London Borough of Ealing is the administrator of the London Borough of Ealing Pension

-Fund.
-The Council charged the Pension Fund £687k for expenses incurred in administering the fund in 2010/11.
-The Council paid the Pension Fund £35k interest in respect of 2010/11 cash balances held in the Council's bank account.
-The total cash balances held by the Council at 31 March 2011 on behalf of the Pension Fund were £7.3M (£4.5M at 31 March 2010).
+20. The London Borough of Ealing is the administrator of the London Borough of Ealing Pension Fund.
+The Council charged the Pension Fund £732k for expenses incurred in administering the fund in 2011/12 (£697k 2010/11).
+The Council paid £8k interest in respect of 2011/12 cash balances held on behalf of the Pension Fund (£35k 2010/11).
+The total cash balance held by the Council at 31 March 2012 on behalf of the Pension Fund was £2.2M (£7.3M at 31 March 2011).

 Members of the Pension Fund panel are required by law to declare certain interests when they become a Councillor and a full register is kept by the Head of Democratic Services and published on the Council's website.
-Councillor Langan was a member of the board of Ealing Homes during 2010/11, which is a scheduled body of the Pension Fund.
+Councillor Johnson is portfolio holder for Finance and Performance at Ealing Council and Councillor Sabiers is deputy.
+Councillor Manro is Governor of Greenford High School, a Scheduled body in the Pension Fund.
 Councillor Potts, Councillor Young and Councillor Manro are all members of the Pension Fund.
 There were no other relevant declarations of interest by members of the Pension Fund panel.

-All Council employees acting as officers of the Pension Fund were members of the Pension Fund during 2010/11.
+All Council employees acting as officers of the Pension Fund were members of the Pension Fund during 2011/12.